NoroffFEU/development-platforms/google-platforms-case-study.md

 ### Google Tag Manager

-As mentioned in the introduction, I will very briefly cover the platform google tag manager(GTM) and how it works, and how it works in relation to google analytics.
+As mentioned in the introduction, we will briefly cover the platform google tag manager (GTM) and how it works, especially in relation to google analytics.

 GTM works as a middle man between the website and the analytics tool(GA4).
 GTM will create something called dataLayer, which is an array.
 It's possible to create this array without the use of GTM, but if there is no dataLayer array, GTM will create it for you. the dataLayer is used to feed information from the website to GTM, which then sends that data to GA4.
 (Fedorovicius, 2022)